Purchases made through my links help support this website, at no additional cost to you. Details.

 For small pieces, I use the Golden Medium as glue; for larger pieces, I use hot glue.

 Then, I added feathers.
-Some were gatherered at the beach, others were purchased.
+Some were gathered at the beach, others were purchased.

-Next, I coated the entire canvas with Golden Medium, and waited for it to dry until tacky.
+Next, I coated the entire canvas with more Golden Medium, and waited for it to dry until tacky.
 At that point, I began applying Gildenglitz.
-For the larger areas, I increased the adhesion with a double-sided tape.
+For the larger areas, I increased the adhesion with pieces of double-sided tape.

 Almost finished, I glued on a dollhouse Parcheesi board, a plastic lizard, and a heart milagros that I had sprayed gold and highlighted with Dr. Martin’s calligraphy ink, in copper.

-The final addition–when everything else had fully dried–was some highlights with Rub N Buf gold leaf, in antique gold.
+The final step—when everything else had fully dried—was to add highlights with Rub N Buf gold leaf, in antique gold.

-Generally, I like to work with rich & deep colors, gold leaf or glitter, and natural objects such as twigs, acorns, and feathers–natural materials, used flamboyantly.
+When I teach related workshops, I encourage students to work with rich & deep colors, gold leaf or glitter, and found objects.